RVHPA and Woodrat Mountain History

 RVHPA membership is open to all USHPA members and is required for all pilots flying at the Woodrat Mountain flying site and using our insured landing areas in Ruch, Oregon.
 Learn more about this requirement.

-You can join online .
+You can only join online .
 When you join online your membership information goes directly into the member database and can be verified on the members page.
 Your emergency contact information is also loaded directly into a secure page that club officers can access in case of an accident.
-This is the best way to join as it eliminates the treasurer having to re-copy the information from a paper application and the chance for errors.
-We will mail a helmet sticker and membership badge to you on request (14 days) but they are not absolutely required since your membership can be easily verified online by smart phone if your membership status is challenged on launch or at one of the LZs .

 RVHPA Membership levels

-RVHPA has four levels of membership.
-You will choose your membership level when you join at the Ruch Country Store or online.
+RVHPA has three levels of membership.
+You will choose your membership level when you join.
 Annual memberships are valid for 1 calendar year.
 However memberships purchased from Sept 1-Dec 31 are good for the following year as well.

-Commercial membership $100 Required for event organizers and tandem instructors charging a fee for tandem instructional flights.
+Commercial membership $60 Required for event organizers and tandem instructors charging a fee for tandem instructional flights.
 Not required if you are not charging a fee for tandems.
 This membership requires WMIC approval.
-It is available for purchase online, from a WMIC member, or club officer.
+It is available for purchase online.

 Foreign pilots (including Canadians) must hold a current USHPA membership in addition to a membership in RVHPA to fly from Woodrat Mountain.